 How that one made me laugh!
 So laughter with my friends and family, both virtual and in person—that feels like light and life to me.
 That is my writer's celebration.

 SOPHFRONIA SCOTT is author of the novels All I Need to Get By (St. Martin’s Press) and Unforgivable Love (William Morrow) and the essay collection Love's Long Line (The Ohio State University Press/Mad Creek Books).
-She holds a BA in English from Harvard and an MFA in writing, fiction and creative nonfiction, from Vermont College of Fine Arts.
-She’s also co-written with her son Tain a spiritual memoir, This Child of Faith: Raising a Spiritual Child in a Secular World, published by Paraclete Press.
-Formerly a writer and editor for Time and People magazines, Sophfronia now teaches creative writing at Regis University’s Mile High MFA and Bay Path University's MFA in Creative Nonfiction.
+Sophfronia holds a BA in English from Harvard and an MFA in writing, fiction and creative nonfiction, from Vermont College of Fine Arts.
+Currently she is working on her next novel as well as a nonfiction book about her virtual mentorship with the monk Thomas Merton.
 Her website is www.Sophfronia.com.

 Leave a comment

 Comments will be approved before showing up.
 We don't allow comments that are disrespectful or personally attack our blog writers.

 I caught a few scenes of the movie